Norwalk Real Estate Partition Lawyer

 In the legal case of Gordon v.
 City of San Diego, 108 Cal.
 264 (1895), the issue was whether the City of San Diego had the right to partition a certain parcel of land owned by the plaintiff, William Gordon.
 The City argued that it had the right to partition the land under a state statute that allowed cities to partition land for public use.
 The plaintiff argued that the statute was unconstitutional because it violated the due process clause of the Fourteenth Amendment.
 The court ultimately held that the statute was constitutional and that the City had the right to partition the land.
 The court reasoned that the statute was a valid exercise of the City’s police power and that the plaintiff had no right to prevent the City from exercising its police power.

-Contact our Team of Experienced Partition Lawyers Serving the City of Norwalk in the County of Los Angeles, California.
+Contact our Team of Experienced Partition Lawyers Serving the City of Norwalk, County of Los Angeles, California

 Talkov Law Los Angeles Office